alejandrogomez19000/applyDigital/README.md

 ## 🔎 About This Project

-`applyDigital` is an Expo/React-Native mobile app that:
+`ApplyDigital Challenge` is an Expo/React-Native mobile app that:

 - Fetches the latest **mobile-tagged** Hacker News articles via the HN Algolia API
 - Monitors for new Android/iOS-related articles while the app is open